Juan Cole: Baháʼí studies

-Yale controversy
+Yale appointment controversy

 In 2006, Cole was nominated to teach at Yale University and was approved by both Yale's sociology and history departments.
 However, the senior appointments committee overruled the departments, and Cole was not appointed.

 According to "several Yale faculty members", the decision to overrule Cole's approval was "highly unusual".
 Yale Deputy Provost Charles Long stated that "Tenure appointments at Yale are very complicated and they go through several stages, and [the candidates] can fail to pass at any of the stages.
 Every year, at least one and often more fail at one of these levels, and that happened in this case."
 The history department vote was 13 in favor, seven opposed, and three abstentions.
 Professors interviewed by the Yale Daily News said "the faculty appeared sharply divided."

 Yale historian Paula Hyman commented that the deep divisions in the appointment committee were the primary reasons that Cole was rejected: "There was also concern, aside from the process, about the nature of his blog and what it would be like to have a very divisive colleague."
 Yale political science professor Steven B. Smith commented, "It would be very comforting for Cole's supporters to think that this got steamrolled because of his controversial blog opinions.
 The blog opened people's eyes as to what was going on."
 Another Yale historian, John M. Merriman, said of Cole's rejection: "In this case, academic integrity clearly has been trumped by politics."

 In an interview on Democracy Now!, Cole said that he had not applied for the post at Yale: "Some people at Yale asked if they could look at me for a senior appointment.
 I said, 'Look all you want.'
 So that's up to them.
 Senior professors are like baseball players.
 You're being looked at by other teams all the time.
 If it doesn't result in an offer, then nobody takes it seriously."
 He described the so-called "scandal" surrounding his nomination as "a tempest in a teapot" that had been exaggerated by "neo-con journalists": "Who knows what their hiring process is like, what things they were looking for?"

-Other controversies

-Alexander H. Joffe in the Middle East Quarterly has written that "Cole suggests that many Jewish American officials hold dual loyalties, a frequent anti-Semitic theme."
-Cole argues that his critics have "perverted the word 'antisemitic, and also points out that "in the Middle East Studies establishment in the United States, I have stood with Israeli colleagues and against any attempt to marginalize them or boycott them".